ekm507/chip-8/howTo.md

 now that we know how this machine workd, we can start emulating it.

 main loop (also aka. super loop) seems to be a good approach.

+## defining parts

+let's make classes for system parts.

+a class for CPU as well as a class for the BUS.
+since RAM is only a storage, we can define it as an array
+in BUS class.

+so let's define parts one by one.

+### BUS

+in this approach, BUS is the main base of the system.
+it works like the mainboard on a computer and anything is connected to it.

+so BUS object has a CPU object and a RAM array. also other things
+will be on BUS.

+### CPU

+CPU object starts by getting connecetd to the BUS.

+## Load the program

+loading the code is the first step in emulation process.